 If your students don’t know Becket, they won’t be able to understand the setting of Geoffrey Chaucer’s Canterbury Tales (ca. 1390), the text that stands at the root of all of English literature.
 Who are the characters in the Canterbury Tales?
 A group of travelers going on a pilgrimage to the site of Becket’s murder, “the hooly blisful martir for to seke.”

 And if your students don’t know Becket and Chaucer, they won’t be able to understand, for example, Herman Melville’s description of the ancient decks of the whale-ship in Moby-Dick (1851), which “were worn and wrinkled, like the pilgrim-worshipped flag-stone in Canterbury Cathedral where Becket bled.”

-And they won’t recognize the title and story behind a standard work that is taught in high school and college literature courses, T.S.
+And if they don’t know Becket they won’t recognize the title and the story behind a standard work that has long been taught in high school and college literature courses, T.S.
 Eliot’s famous twentieth-century play Murder in the Cathedral (1935).